ad-8/dotfiles-nixos/README.md

 # Annoyances
 - while modularizing the config, `nixos-rebuild` does *not* find a new file if it exists, but is *untracked* in the git repo
+  (this cost me an hour to find out LULZ)

 # Links